baloise/design-system/.changeset/gold-ravens-change.md

 '@baloise/design-system-components': major
 ---

-scroll handler blocks scrolling now with JS instead of CSS.
+improved scroll handler blocks scrolling with only CSS.
 With that we are able to remember the last scroll position of the user.

 **before**